sensu/sensu-docs/content/sensu-go/5.7/installation/verify.md

 ---
-title: "Verifying Sensu downloads"
+title: "Binary-only distributions"
-linkTitle: "Verify Sensu Downloads"
+linkTitle: "Binary-Only Distributions"
 description: "Sensu offers binary-only distributions for Linux, Windows, and macOS.
-Read the guide to learn how to verify your Sensu downloads using checksums."
+Read the guide to learn how to download and verify Sensu binaries."
 weight: 16
 product: "Sensu Go"
 version: "5.7"